 - Non-native English-speaking applicants must continue to submit official results from an approved English Language Test or request a waiver through the Application Status Check.
 For additional information, continue reading or visit the International Applicants page for our English Language Proficiency policy.

-All students, regardless of citizenship must demonstrate English language proficiency when applying to Northeastern.
-You can satisfy the requirement in the following ways:
+All first-year and transfer applicants, regardless of citizenship, must demonstrate proficiency in English to be considered for admission to Northeastern.
+You can complete the requirement in the following ways:

 - You are a native English speaker.

 - You are a non-native English speaker, and you submit official results from a valid English Language Test.
 Northeastern will accept the following:

 - You are a non-native English speaker, and immediately before enrolling at Northeastern, you will complete 4 consecutive, full-time academic years in high schools and universities where native English was the primary instructional language for all courses except foreign language acquisition courses.
 All waiver requests must be submitted through your Application Status Check.
 For additional information and to determine whether you are eligible for a waiver, please see the International Students page for more information on waiving the English proficiency requirement.

 Please note: Northeastern’s Admissions Committee reserves the right to request proof of English language proficiency from any applicant, regardless of citizenship or first language, at any time during the evaluation process.

 Students applying to the College of Arts, Media and Design can submit a portfolio under their Application Status Check after applying to Northeastern.
 Applicants are encouraged to complete all forms, including Academic Profile, Media Uploads, and Personal Statement (500-word limit).
 Please only submit one portfolio.
 Additional submissions will not be reviewed.
 Click here for more information and deadlines.